New Modality Team:

-Another experience that informed how we've built The New Modality was the years I spent as director of strategy & research for News Deeply, a geopolitical journalism company.
+Another experience that informed how we've built The New Modality was my years as director of strategy and research at News Deeply, a geopolitical journalism company.
 There, I learned about how journalism intersects with think tanks, statesmanship, and policy work.
 Also, my first full-time job in Silicon Valley was at Tugboat Yards, a now-closed startup that made tools to help indie internet publishers monetize their content.
 That started me down the path of user research and digital media product design.

-Earlier this year, 2019, I published two in-depth policy briefs about the impact of digital media on society, which were commissed by a Japanese peacebuilding organization called the Toda Peace Institute.
-That was great because I have a long-standing interest in how digital media intersects with society and governance.
-I've done a bunch of consulting on the topic, but haven't previously had the chance to publish my research.
-(I've also had an interest in international peacebuilding work since I served as a public health volunteer in the U.S. Peace Corps in my mid-twenties, working in the HIV program in Swaziland, Africa.)
+In 2019, I published two in-depth policy briefs about the impact of digital media on society, which were commissed by a Japanese peacebuilding organization called the Toda Peace Institute.
+That was great because I have a long-standing interest in how digital media intersects with society and governance, and have done a bunch of consulting on the topic, but haven't previously had the chance to publish my research.
+(I've had an interest in international peacebuilding work since I served as a public health volunteer in the U.S. Peace Corps in my mid-twenties; I was in the HIV program in Swaziland, Africa.)

-Um... what else?
-Probably the most widely read article I ever wrote was my 2016 piece for Vice, "My Year In San Francisco’s $2 Million Secret Society Startup," in which I documented the rise and fall of an art project that was also a tech startup that was also a secret society.
+As a writer, probably my most widely-read article was my 2016 piece for Vice, "My Year In San Francisco’s $2 Million Secret Society Startup," which documented the rise and fall of an art project that was also a tech startup that was also a secret society.
 Other past articles can be found on my MuckRack profile.

-I started my career back in 2005 as a game designer and writer at the small but mighty White Wolf Game Studio, working primarily on their award-winning Exalted game line, a kung fu high action game about heroism and enchantment.
-In those years, roughly 2005-2008, my day job was manager of an used & antiquarian bookstore.
-It was a tough but interesting gig, because that was a major time of transition for the industry as it reckoned with the initial impact of the Internet.
-At least I got to read books all the time.
+I started my career back in 2005 as a game designer and writer at the small but mighty White Wolf Game Studio.
+I worked primarily on their award-winning line Exalted, a mythic action-adventure game about the challenges of heroism.
+In those years, roughly 2005-2008, my day job was managing a used and antiquarian bookstore.
+It was a tough but interesting gig; that was a time of transition for the industry as it reckoned with the initial impact of the Internet.
+On the bright side, I got to read books all the time.